fyiernzy/UM-WIA1002/LabTest/LabTest1/Thursday/README.md

 # Solution Overview

 The complexity of the LabTest is exacerbated by a 7-page question filled with dense jargon and incorporating the concept of linear algebra, making it challenging for candidates to comprehend and analyze the question requirements.
 Moreover, the introduction of a new class and intricate conditions further compounds the difficulty of the test.
-Nonetheless, with the assistance of ChatGPT, once the candidate has grasped the question's essence, they should be able to solve it with ease.
+Nonetheless, with the assistance of ChatGPT, once we have grasped the question's essence, they should be able to solve it with ease.

 ## `CpuInt` and `GpuInt`